hsdoaa/Penguin_classifiers/README.md

 # Penguin_classifiers
-Applying ML on the output of nanopolish eventalign for Pseudouridine detection
+Applying machine learning on the output of nanopolish eventalign for pseudouridine detection on Nanopore RNA sequence.

 # About  Penguin_classifiers